DistributedCollective/Sovryn-smart-contracts/docs/ADDING-NEW-COLLATERAL.md

    - Deploy `PriceFeedV1PoolOracle` with constructor `(v1PoolOracle, wRBTC, DOC, baseCurrency)` where `baseCurrency` is the new asset and the V1 pool includes WRBTC.
 Keep the deployed address for step 5.

-3) **Add collateral params on each loan token** (anyone)
+3) **Add collateral params on each loan token** (loan token owner/admin only)

-   - The function signature is `setupLoanParams(LoanParamsStruct.LoanParams[] loanParamsList, bool areTorqueLoans)`.
-Anyone can execute it.
+   - **Call through the iToken address**: Invoke `setupLoanParams(LoanParamsStruct.LoanParams[] loanParamsList, bool areTorqueLoans)` on each iToken proxy (e.g., iXUSD/iRBTC/iBPRO/iDOC/iUSDT/iDLLR).
+The call is routed via beacon/proxy and enforced by `onlyAdmin`, which allows only the iToken `owner` or its configured `admin`.
+Use the `LoanTokenSettingsLowerAdmin` ABI, but the target address must be the iToken proxy address.
-     Each `LoanParamsStruct.LoanParams` element is `[id, active, owner, loanToken, collateralToken, minInitialMargin, maintenanceMargin, maxLoanTerm]`.
+   - Each `LoanParamsStruct.LoanParams` element is `[id, active, owner, loanToken, collateralToken, minInitialMargin, maintenanceMargin, maxLoanTerm]`.
      You only need to set `collateralToken`, `minInitialMargin`, and `maintenanceMargin`; the wrapper overwrites `loanToken` and `maxLoanTerm`, and assigns `owner`/`id`/`active`.
 The unused inputs (`id`, `active`, `owner`, `loanToken`, `maxLoanTerm`) can be zero/false/empty.
    - SOV example (1e18 precision):
      - Torque (borrowing): `areTorqueLoans=true`, `minInitialMargin=50 ether` (50%), `maintenanceMargin=15 ether` (15%).